 \section{Results}

 We have evaluated our multivariate Gaussian approximations for all events, using GWTC-1 and GWTC-2 \cite{LIGO-O2-Catalog,LIGO-O3-O3a-catalog}.
 For GWTC-1, SEOBNRv3 was used for each event apart from GW170817, for which IMRPhenomPv2NRT\_lowSpin was used.
 For GWTC-2, the preferred samples from the catalog were used for each event.
 The parameters of these Gaussians are available at \url{https://gitlab.com/xevra/nal-data}.
 Figure \ref{fig:Diagnostics} provides quantitative diagnostics of our goodness-of-fit for all events reported to date, for the three-dimensional space of fitting parameters.
 For almost all events, our multivariate Gaussian approximations provide an excellent approximation to the three-dimensional marginal distribution in $\mc,\eta,\chi_{\rm eff}$.
 As an illustration, Figure \ref{fig:ExamplesPrimary} compares our Gaussian approximations to the inferred three-dimensional marginal likelihood $\hat{L}$ for six selected events, including representative massive and low-mass compact binaries.
-For most events, the peak of our guassian approximation is consistent with equal mass; however, for many events, the Gaussian approximation is notably offset from the equal-mass line: GW170104, GW170809, GW190412, GW190426c, GW190503bf, GW190512at, GW190513bm, GW190519bj, GW190521r, GW190630ag, GW190706ai, GW190814, GW190828j, GW190929d.
-Since the width of the likelihood represents measurement uncertainty, given the total number of observations, we would expect a comparable number to be offset to by up to two standard deviations downward in $\eta$, so these observations are consistent with most events having mass ratios indistinguishable from unity.
+For most events, the peak of our Gaussian approximation is consistent with equal mass; however, for many events, the Gaussian approximation is notably offset from the equal-mass line: GW170104, GW170809, GW190412, GW190426c, GW190503bf, GW190512at, GW190513bm, GW190519bj, GW190521r, GW190630ag, GW190706ai, GW190814, GW190828j, GW190929d.
+Given the fifty observations we focus on in this study, we would expect to find on average 2.5 events at least two standard deviations away from equal mass, even under the assumption that most events have mass ratios indistinguishable from unity.
 We find nine (three) events with mass ratios offset by at least one (two) standard deviation(s), which is consistent with that assumption.